 The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in helping low and moderate-income individuals get mortgage loans.
 An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA offers mortgage insurance to private lenders, ensuring the buyers are eligible for financing.

 Down payment sums for FHA loans are below those with traditional mortgages, although these loans hold average interest rates.
 The required down payment can go as low as 3 percent while the closing costs may be financed in the mortgage loan.

 - VA mortgage loans

 VA loans are guaranteed by the Department of Veterans Affairs.
 Veterens and service people can receive a VA loan, which typically offers a reasonable fixed rate of interest, no down payment, and minimal closing costs.
 Even though the mortgages aren't actually issued by the VA, the office verfifies borrowers by issuing eligibility certificates.

 You may fund your down payment through a second mortgage that closes with the first.
 Generally the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
 Instead of the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-No matter your strategy of pulling together down payment funds, the thrill of reaching the goal of owning your own home will be just as sweet!
+No matter how you gather down payment money, the satisfaction of reaching the goal of living in your own home will be just as sweet!